I have never been so embarrassed in my entire life.

 You see I had met Emma in Ireland a year or so before at a Sunday luncheon party in the Wicklow Mountains.
-It was at the home of another girl-friend of mine – the two had been to boarding school together when they were younger and were the very best of friends.
+It was at the home of a girl-friend of mine – the two had been to boarding school together when they were younger and were the very best of friends.
 Both were in their mid-forties then and equally beautiful.

-Emma and I got on very well that weekend and she gave me her telephone number and said if you come to London please call and you can come to see me at my flat in Queen’s Park Road.
+Emma and I got on very well that weekend and she gave me her telephone number and said if you come to London please call and come to see me at my flat in Queen’s Park Road.
 So that is what I did and we both enjoyed our reunion just as friends.

-She looked just like the last time we met in Ireland – short brown hair wih brilliant blue eyes – she was dressed in a khaki safari suit with a worn suede-leather patch on her right shoulder and bangles on her wrists.
+She looked just like the last time we met in Ireland – short brown hair with brilliant blue eyes – she was dressed in a khaki safari suit with a worn suede-leather patch on her right shoulder and bangles on her wrists.
 She had been a wildlife photographer, adventurer and travel journalist for many years.

-We talked for hours on end and she told me about the crash in Canada with her husband when he was killed in their Cessna airplane.
+We talked for hours on end and she told me about the crash in Canada with her husband when he was killed in their Cessna air-plane.
 She survived for three days on her own before she was rescued by the Canadian Mounted Police.